dfinity/portal/docs/developer-docs/setup/playground.md

 - #### Step 2: Add access control if desired.

-- #### Step 3: Modify the `install_code` to skip wasm analysis.
-This step is important if you plan on using large wasm files or intend to use calls that are limited by the wasm analysis.
+- #### Step 3: Modify the `install_code` to skip Wasm analysis.
+This step is important if you plan on using large Wasm files or intend to use calls that are limited by the Wasm analysis.

 - #### Step 4: Deploy your canisters.